joe9/akb/README.md

 ## Credits

-Special thanks to Cloudef of #orbment, daniels of #wayland
+Special thanks to the God of Arcan/Durden

 ## License